 In this post, we are not enabling user discovery.
 Let us discuss why we are not enabling.
 There are two reasons

 (1) Authentication: In this post, SCCM client uses computer identity (using certificate) for CMG authentication Therefore, we do not need user token for authentication identity.

 2) Deployment: In my scenario SCCM deployments will be device-based instead of user-based.
 However, you can consider enabling user discovery, if that is not the case for you.

 - Click next and Close on Completion page.

 - You will see two new web app registrations in the Azure console.
 These web apps registrations indicate successful Azure service integration.
 Go to Home > App registrations.
 Check for the client and server apps name which we configured in SCCM console

 CMG deployment configuration in SCCM

 We have done lot of prep work.
-Finally we reached the step in which we are going to deploy CMG service in Azure using SCCM console.
-While configuring CMG cloud service, please ensure CMG configured at the top-tier site of SCCM hierarchy.
+Finally, we reached the step in which we are going to deploy CMG service in Azure using the SCCM console.
+While configuring CMG cloud service, please ensure CMG configured at the top-tier site of the SCCM hierarchy.

 - On the ConfigMgr Console, go to Administration > Cloud Services > Cloud Management Gateway

 - Click Create Cloud Management Gateway on the ribbon menu.